URIsoslab/LEO_USV/Software-release/README.md

-# LEO_USV
+# LEO_USV software-release
-Document/software/mechanical design of the Leo USV
+This fodler contains the same software in URIsoslab/low_cost_usv2020